Sri Lankan Mukkuvar

-Sri Lankan Mukkuvar (முக்குகர்) is a Tamil speaking ethnic group found in the Western and Eastern coastal regions of Sri Lanka.
-They are primarily concentrated in the districts of Batticaloa, Ampara and Puttalam.
-They are also related to "Sri Lankan Moors".
-Sri Lankan Mukkuvars along with Eastern Muslims of Sri Lankan claim their origin from Kerala and matrilineal in practice.
-Recent studies show their habits and clan structure, as well as dialects, show affinity towards the Northern Kerala regions.
+Sri Lankan Mukkuvar (முக்குகர்) is a Tamil-speaking ethnic group found in the Western and Eastern coastal regions of Sri Lanka.
+They are primarily concentrated in the districts of Puttalam, Batticaloa, and Amparai.

-It is still unclear when did this group migrated from South Western India to Sri Lanka.
-Mukkuvars traditionally involved in fishing, conch shell and pearl diving but are also rendered their service as Mercenaries and Naval Mariners to Kings of Sri Lanka, today most of them involved in agriculture.
+Mukkuvars traditionally involved in fishing, conch shell pearl diving, but are also involved in agriculture.
 They also include the major landlords in the Eastern Province of Sri Lanka who historically also served as mercenaries in medieval era.

 Etymology

 The name of the caste has several etymology theories.
-According to one is Mukkuvar derived from Tamil word mukku (means tip or corner) and the suffix ar (people), thus the term denotes "those from tip of the landmass".
+According to one, Mukkuvar derived from Tamil word mukku (means tip or corner) and the suffix ar (people), thus the term denotes "those from tip of the landmass".
 Another theory states that the word Mukkuvan (singular form), means "diver" derived from the Dravidian word muluku (to immerse or to dive).
 Other titles used by the community are Kukankulam, Murkukan and Mukkiyar.
 Their titles Kukankulam (Kukan clan) and Murkukan (foremost Kukan) are literary references to Kukan, the mariner who ferried Hindu god Rama across Ganges from Ayodhya whose descendant they claim.